ibm-cloud-docs/vmwaresolutions/services/ocp_managing.md

 Review the following information to manage your Red Hat® OpenShift® for VMware® service after deployment.

-## Required rotation of the OpenShift certificates
+## Rotating the OpenShift certificates (required)
 {: #ocp_managing-cert-rotation}

 Red Hat OpenShift for VMware uses kubelet client certificates that must be rotated periodically for security purposes.
-Red Hat OpenShift mainly automates the rotation process, but requires manual approval of certificate signing requests (CSRs).
+OpenShift mainly automates the rotation process, but requires manual approval of certificate signing requests (CSRs).
 Therefore, it is important that you understand the OpenShift certificate rotation schedule to avoid expired certificates.

 The initial certificates that are created during installation expire 24 hours after they are created.
-IBM's automation process, which installs Red Hat OpenShift, handles the approval of the CSRs for this initial rotation, which is done by running a script on the bastion for the first 30 hours.
+IBM's automation process, which installs OpenShift, handles the approval of the CSRs for this initial rotation, which is done by running a script on the bastion for the first 30 hours.
 The script is named `/root/approve-csr.sh` and its log file is named `/root/approve-csr.log`.

 For the script to run successfully, the initial `kubeadmin` credentials must be the same until the initial certificate rotation is complete.
 Do not change the kubeadmin credentials for the first 24 hours.
 If the credentials are changed, you must monitor and approve the CSRs for the initial certificate rotation.
 For more information, see [Approving the CSRs for your machines](https://docs.openshift.com/container-platform/4.6/installing/installing_vsphere/installing-vsphere.html#installation-approve-csrs_installing-vsphere){:external}.

-It is important not to restart any of the Red Hat OpenShift cluster virtual machines (VMs) or the bastion VM until the first certificate rotation is done.
+Do not restart any of the OpenShift cluster virtual machines (VMs) or the bastion VM until the first certificate rotation is done.
+{:important}

 After the initial certificate rotation, certificates are renewed every 30 days.
 You must establish a process to approve the CSRs for every certificate rotation.
 According to Red Hat, you can approve CSRs when they reach 80% of their expiration period, which is approximately 25 days into the lifespan of the CSRs.

 If you do not approve CSRs in time and the certificates expire, you can recover from expired control plane certificates and get the OpenShift cluster operational again.
 For more information, see [Recovering from expired control plane certificates](https://docs.openshift.com/container-platform/4.6/backup_and_restore/disaster_recovery/scenario-3-expired-certs.html){:external}.

+## Resizing your OpenShift VMs post-deployment
+{: #ocp_managing-resize}

+1. Log in to the bastion VM by using SSH.
+2. Become the `root` user: `sudo -i`
+3. Shut down the target VM: `ssh core@<vm-ip> sudo shutdown -h 0`
+4. After the VM is powered off, resize the VM in vCenter Server.
+5. Power on the VM.
+6. In the OpenShift console, go to **Compute > Nodes** and wait for the VM that was restarted to be back in a **Ready** state.
+7. Complete the previous steps for all VMs.

-## Changing the SSH key on the OpenShift bastion
+## Changing the SSH key on the OpenShift bastion VM
 {: #ocp_managing-change-ssh-key}

 The SSH key pair that is generated during installation is on the OpenShift bastion VM.
-The location of the SSH key pair is shown in the OpenShift Service Details page.
-This SSH key was installed on all cluster virtual machines (VMs) to allow SSH logins from the bastion without requiring a password.
+The location of the SSH key pair is displayed on the OpenShift service details page.
+This SSH key was installed on all cluster VMs to allow SSH logins from the bastion without requiring a password.

 It is recommended that a new SSH key pair is generated and used to replace the existing key.
 To generate a new SSH key pair, use the instructions in the Red Hat article about [updating an SSH key](https://access.redhat.com/solutions/4510281){:external}.
 You must run the commands from the bastion VM.
 For more information about logging in to the bastion, see [Bastion details](/docs/vmwaresolutions?topic=vmwaresolutions-ocp_overview#ocp_overview-bastion).